 COMPTOIR DES MINES

-Comptoir des Mines Galerie is a contemporary art center based in Marrakech, Morocco.
+Comptoir des Mines Galerie is a contemporary art centre in Marrakech, Morocco.
 It aspires to work alongside the best artists on the continent, helping them carry out their projects and giving them the greatest possible visibility.

 Comptoir des Mines is also an innovative art gallery whose short-term ambition is to partake in the largest international events.
 The building was erected in 1932 by the Comptoir des Mines Company, which was known for selling construction equipment and explosives for mining research.
 With its Art Deco architecture, the building extends over two adjoining double-storey buildings.

-The building of “Comptoir des Mines” gallery is one of the most beautiful “Art Deco” styles examples in Marrakech.
+The building of “Comptoir des Mines” gallery is one of the most beautiful examples of “Art Deco” styles in Marrakech.

 DAVID BLOCH GALLERY

-The gallery was opened in 2010 by the Frenchman David Bloch, developing a unique interest in Conceptual and Op art, but also other forms of new artistic expression.
+The gallery was opened in 2010 by the Frenchman David Bloch, who developed a unique interest in Conceptual and Op art and other forms of new artistic expression.
 Artists have included Alëxone Dizac, Arne Quinze, Augustine Kofie and Carlos Mare, to mention a few.
 David Bloch is also interested in the Post-Graffiti scene and often organises graffiti art exhibitions and projects.

 PROJECT SPACE LE 18, derb el ferrane

-LE 18’s programs offer a space where artists, curators and researchers can experiment, learn and share knowledge and experiences through exhibitions, talks, gatherings and residencies, to build social and creative networks that benefit local communities.
+LE 18’s programs offer a space where artists, curators and researchers can experiment, learn and share knowledge and experiences through exhibitions, talks, gatherings and residencies to build social and creative networks that benefit local communities.
+More info: le18marrakech.com

 Industriniame Marakešo Sidi Ghanem rajone yra įsikūrusi ne viena meno galerija, iš kurių verčiausia dėmesio – MMC Gallery. Ši šiuolaikinio meno galerija specilizuojasi fotografijos mene, taip pat eksponuoja grafiką ir instaliacijas.